modernTalker/Algorithms-MIPT/FloydWarshall/README.md

 * #### Main Function
   The main function serves as the entry point, receiving input for the size of the graph and its weighted edges, constructing the graph, executing the Floyd-Warshall algorithm, and displaying the resulting shortest path matrix.

-The code effectively applies the Floyd-Warshall algorithm to determine all-pairs shortest paths in the weighted graph, providing a valuable tool for analyzing and understanding distance metrics between vertices in various graph structures.
+The code applies the Floyd-Warshall algorithm to determine all-pairs shortest paths in the weighted graph, providing a valuable tool for analyzing and understanding distance metrics between vertices in various graph structures.